Ecommerce personalization is all about delivering an individualized customer experience for each visitor to your website.

 Offers also help you identify shoppers via their email address.
-Once someone has registered, you can maintain a valuable relationship by sending newsletters and real-time emails – for instance, browse and cart abandonment alerts.
+Once someone has registered, you can maintain a valuable relationship by sending newsletters and triggered emails – for instance, cart and browse abandonment emails.

 The data capture form can be placed within the web page, or appear as a popover or slider.

 Feel Good Contacts uses targeted data capture popovers to deliver different messages to different customers.
 New customers are presented with a popover offering 10% off their first purchase, while students are informed about the company’s student discount.
 By showing website visitors the most relevant deals, Feel Good Contacts encourages more email sign-ups.
 The popover also comes in two versions - a small banner that expands on click and an exit-intent banner across the whole page.
 This tactic has paid off for Feel Good Contacts, as they’ve seen a 333% increase in sign-ups month-over-month.

 Test the timing and content of pop-ups to find out what works for your visitors.
 If you’re using a full-page pop-up, make sure visitors have enough time to view your content before asking them to sign up.

 Learn more: How to create popovers that improve the customer experience

 Back to top